IrshaadPatel/stock-strategy-analysis-models-execution-automation/execution/interactive_brokers_execution/README.md

 4. The script will connect to your Interactive Brokers account, monitor TSLA prices, and place buy orders when conditions are met.

-## Disclaimer

-This script is provided as an educational example and should not be used for real trading without thorough testing and customization.
-Trading stocks and financial instruments involves risks, and you should carefully consider your investment strategy and consult with a financial advisor.

 ---